ChengjinWu/aescrypto/README.md

 golang-aes-crypto
 ===============

-A simple Android class for encrypting &amp; decrypting strings, aiming to avoid [serious cryptographic errors](http://tozny.com/blog/encrypting-strings-in-android-lets-make-better-mistakes/) that most such classes suffer from.
-[Show me the code](https://github.com/tozny/java-aes-crypto/blob/master/aes-crypto/src/main/java/com/tozny/crypto/android/AesCbcWithIntegrity.java)
+A simple go struct for encrypting &amp; decrypting strings。

 # Features

-Here are the features of this class.
+Here are the features of this struct.
 We believe that these properties are consistent with what a lot of people are looking for when encrypting Strings in Android.

 * *Works for strings*: It should encrypt arbitrary strings or byte arrays.
 This means it needs to effectively handle multiple blocks (CBC) and partial blocks (padding).
 It consistently serializes and deserializes ciphertext, IVs, and key material using base64 to make it easy to store.
 * *Algorithm & Mode*: We chose: AES 128, CBC, and PKCS5 padding.
 We would have picked GCM for its built-in integrity checking, but that's only available since Android Jelly Bean.